Global Health Justice

 Welcome to the Global Health Justice Website!

-We aim to advance the struggle for global health justice by providing resources that explore fundamental drivers of health that are often absent in the conventional global health discourse.
-We recognize that global and national structures of domination, exploitation, and oppression play a crucial role in perpetuating poverty, disenfranchisement, and inequality.
-Our goal is to identify and better understand how injustice is perpetrated – and to work to transform power dynamics toward a fairer world.
+We aim to advance the struggle for global health justice by providing a platform and resources that explore fundamental drivers of health that are often absent in the conventional global health discourse.
+We recognize that global and national structures of domination, exploitation, and oppression play a crucial role in perpetuating poverty, disenfranchisement, and inequality – all of which have a profound impact on global health.
+Our goal is to expand our conversations to identify and better understand how injustice is perpetrated – and to work to transform power dynamics toward a fairer world.

 By shedding light on these issues, we hope to promote a deeper understanding of the social and political determinants of health.
 To this end, we prioritize the perspectives and voices of those from the Global South, whose lived experiences and insights are essential for a truly comprehensive understanding of health justice.
-Our website is a collaborative effort, with contributions from students, staff, faculty, and alumni of the University of Washington Department of Global Health.
+We welcome contributions to the website, including relevant articles, videos, and artistic expression (eg, songs, poetry) to further explore these issues.
+We encourage our UW Global Health alumni to contribute to increase our collective awareness of the situation around the world.
+Our website is a collaborative effort of faculty, staff, students, and alumni of the University of Washington Department of Global Health.